Menu

 Structured data is the data which conforms to a data model, has a well defined structure, follows a consistent order and can be easily accessed and used by a person or a computer program.

-The source of a CDR submission to the Digital Gateway.
-This can be done via CDR API submission by a Third Party Placing platform (TPPP), or through direct CDR API submission by the broker or managing agent systems.
+The source of a CDR submission to the JV Gateway.
+This can be done via CDR API submission by a placing platform, or through direct CDR API submission by the broker or carrier systems.
 The data submitted must be agreed between broker and carrier(s) prior to submission.

 Risk Premium Accounting data.